hyperforest/tebakgaji/readme.md

-# Predict Salary Project
+# TebakGaji

-Predict salary for any job with AI model.
+Predict salary for any job with machine learning

-Built with CatBoost and scikit-learn.
+Built with [CatBoost](https://catboost.ai/) and scikit-learn

-Contains:
-- Notebook for data exploration and model training
-- Sample script for inference/prediction

 Try on your own:
 - Clone this repository
-- Edit file `src/sample.json`
+- Edit file `datasets/sample.json`
 - `pip install -r requirements.txt`
-- `cd src`
-- `python predict.py`
+- `python src/predict.py`

-Next to do:
-- Deploy on Streamlit

-All credits belongs to [PredictSalary](https://predictsalary.com/) for the data.
+All credits belong to [PredictSalary](https://predictsalary.com/) for the data.